-Streets in the subarea will be designed to create an attractive streetscape that provides for efficient vehicle circulation while creating separate facilities for bicyclists/pedestrians.
-Specifically, the Subarea primary streets will carry forward streetscape elements that are enjoyed in other areas of DuPont such as landscaping, street trees, and strong pedestrian amenities.
-It is anticipated the City's Public Works standards will adopt additional cross sections for the Subarea so that the subarea is developed with distinctive street designs.
+Streets in the Subarea will be designed to create an attractive streetscape that provides for efficient vehicle circulation and a comfortable environment for bicyclists and pedestrians.
+To ensure this, the Old Fort Lake design standards include streetscape elements successfully implemented in other areas of the City such as landscaping, street trees, and pedestrian amenities.
+In addition, the City's Public Works Department may also adopt street cross sections specific to the Subarea.